hilbix/src/README.md

 sudo make install
 ```

+- When switching branches, ignore the message, that some subdirectories cannot be removed, this is the normal intended behavior.
+Use `git status` afterwards to see that it is really clean.
-- Do not use `git clean` on this parent repo after switching branches.
+- Do not use `git clean` on this parent repo after switching branches, else you possibly destroy your unsaved edits on other branches!
+- Please do not be puzzled.
+If you are missing something, it is possibly on another branch.
+For example, `README.md` is only on the `master` branch.

 Branches